fernandopalafox/fernandopalafox.github.io/content/writing/unreasonable.md

 > "The reasonable man adapts himself to the world; the unreasonable man persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man."

-It aligned with everything I've learned about scientific and cultural progress, and how new ideas typically comes from people at the fringes of the current zeitgeist.
+It aligned with everything I've learned about scientific and cultural progress, and how new ideas typically come from people at the fringes of the current zeitgeist.
 So, like Ek, I adopted this as a guiding motto.
 I began to speak and act without fear of judgment, and was pleasantly surprised to find this opened many new doors.
 However, it also led me to some unexpected experiences that I share here.